YusukeWakayamaUTokyo/ECPeffect/README.md

 ## Using codes

-You can copy & paste your preferd version of the program file (ECP.py and ECP_txt.py) to your jupyter note book.
+You can copy & paste your preferd version of the program files (ECP.py and ECP_txt.py) to your jupyter note book.

 Before using these codes, you should make sure some experimental conditions.
 First of all, you have to rewrite the code at the variable 'path_peltier' with your path to access the folder saving experimental results.
 If it is hard to find, you can use Crtl + f (Command + f; for Mac users) to identify the location of 'path_peltier'.